Last updated: 18 May 2021

 Welcome to the Boarding School Survivors – Support’s privacy notice.

-Boarding School Survivors Support respects your privacy and is committed to protecting your personal data.
-This privacy notice will inform you as to how we look after your personal data when you visit our website (regardless of where you visit it from) and tell you about your privacy rights and how the law protects you.
+Boarding School Survivors – Support respects your privacy and is committed to protecting your personal data.
+This privacy notice will inform you about how we look after your personal data when you visit our website (regardless of where you visit it from) and tell you about your privacy rights and how the law protects you.

 Important information and who we are